 Unlike a lot of the different conventions around the country, WonderCon is one of the closest experiences you’ll get to “the real thing.”
 It’s put on by the same people as SDCC, so a lot of things look and feel very similar.
 WonderCon has all the same kind of great panels and cosplay opportunities you’d see at SDCC with an awesome exhibit hall to explore as well.

-And because it’s run by the same they can rely on their pre-existing relationships with big name networks, publishers, and companies to draw in some big name talent.
+And because it’s run by the same people, they can rely on their pre-existing relationships with big name networks, publishers, and companies to draw in some big name talent.
 They come out each year to promote lesser-known shows and films hitting theaters before SDCC – and they bring the stars with them for panels and Q&As.
-With WonderCon being in Los Angeles this year it’s anyone’s guess how many more celebrities they might attract for 2016!

 Things feel a whole lot less hectic.

 Because WonderCon is a “smaller” convention than SDCC things feel a bit less crazy.
 One thing that just about anyone will tell you about SDCC is that it’s incredibly fun – but also really hectic.
 People are constantly moving, you have to queue up for basically everything, and there’s inevitably a lot of disappointment.

 WonderCon still has a lot of people milling about, but it’s nothing like SDCC.
 There is no WonderCon equivalent to the Hall H or Ballroom 20 lines.
 You don’t have to line up at 2 AM and sleep outside to get in line for autographs.
 It generally feels like there are a lot more opportunities to get into panels and meet the people you want to meet.
 So the whole experience seems a lot more laid-back – especially for SDCC veterans.

 WonderCon vs Comic Con: The badges and the accommodations are cheaper.